 Ferry's hydrodynamic hull is ice-strengthened (classed "1A Super") allowing shipping operations in icy waters without icebreaking vessel assistance.

-Ship's power plant includes 4x Wartsila marine diesel engines (model 8L50DF, total power output 30,4 MW) plus 4x Wartsila 50DF (LNG engines).
+Ship's powerplant includes 4x Wartsila marine diesel engines (model 8L50DF, total power output 30,4 MW) plus 4x Wartsila 50DF (LNG engines installed in 2013).
 Propulsion is diesel-electric (2x complete shaft lines with fixed pitch propellers, bow and stern tunnel thrusters) and wind-assisted (with 1x rotor sail).
 Engines are dual-fuel - using both MDO (Marine Diesel Oil) and LNG (Liquefied Natural Gas).
 As the gas tanks are larger than marine fuel tanks. they need 6 times more space.
 To save hull space, both LNG tanks are located on open deck.
 LNG tanks are two (type C / vacuum insulated), each with capacity 200 m3 and weight 140 tons (LNG weight 85 tons per tank).